JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

-is designed to return an object containing the name
+The function createUser is designed to return an object containing the name and age properties.

 The correct way to do this in JavaScript is: